-These are seizures that start when you are awake.
-These are the regulations if your seizures affect your consciousness or ability to act:
+These are the regulations if your seizures start when you are awake and affect your consciousness or ability to act:

 - Group 1 licence.
-To drive, you must meet all normal driving requirements and must have been completely free of seizures for one year, with or without taking AEDs.
+You must meet all normal driving requirements and must have been completely free of seizures for one year, whether you are prescribed ASM or not.
 Different regulations may apply if your seizures do not affect your consciousness (see page 10). - Group 2 licence.
-You must meet all normal driving requirements and must have been seizure-free, without AEDs, for the last 10 years.
+You must meet all normal driving requirements and must have been seizure-free, without ASM, for the last 10 years.